 If you are choosing a baby monitor, think about how often you expect to move the camera.
 A fixed wall mount is great for long-term nursery use.
 If you anticipate switching rooms often, plan mounting points that still let you reposition cleanly.

-How to Hide Baby Monitor Cord?
+How to Hide a Baby Monitor Cord Safely?

 Baby Monitor Placement: Newborn vs. Toddler